-As Translational Research in Urology is a rapid response journal, the review process takes between 2 to 4 months.
+As Translational Research in Urology is a rapid response journal, the review process takes between 1 to 2 months.

-Translational Research in Urology decision letter determines the status of manuscript in five ways:
+Translational Research in Urology decision letter determines the status of manuscript in four ways:

 1. Acceptance: the manuscript could be published electronically.
 This process lasts between one to two weeks.
 Before electronic publication, the corresponding author should verify a proof copy of the paper.
 Translational Research in Urology supports the Advance Access initiative by which papers that have been copyedited and typeset but not yet paginated for inclusion in an issue of the journal are appeared online upon finishing with the review process.
 Advance accessed papers will be in a queue to be published in one of Translational Research in Urology’s upcoming issues.

 2. Minor Revision: authors will receive comments on their manuscript and will be asked to submit a revised copy (showing all changes they have made to the manuscript using Track and Change or highlighted color) beside a response to the reviewer file in which they need to respond to every comment of reviewer one by one (for each reviewer separately).
 Revisions should be submitted in 5 weeks after the decision letter.